How to Prevent Razor Burn in High UV Environments: Effective Post-Shave Care Tips

 Timing matters more than many people think.

-Shaving at night gives your skin more time to recover before sun exposure the next day.
+For some people, shaving at night may allow the skin more time to recover before the next day's sun exposure.
 Not sure when to shave?
 Learn more here: Morning or Night Shaving?.

 Always Use Shaving Foam